teves-castro/ts-do/README.md

 These kind of operations (do notation) should be done with compiler support, like the special case of async/await for promises, that is included in most major languages these days.

-Although these languages are adopting more and more functional programming constructs, saddly more advanced concepts are left out due to not having critical mass to demand it's implementation.
+Although these languages are adopting more and more functional programming constructs, sadly more advanced concepts are left out due to not having critical mass to demand it's implementation.

 So, this is an experiment on what can be accomplished without that compiler support.
-Meaning that if/when this is supported nativelly by the language itself, certainly with different syntax, this will become obsolete.
+Meaning that if/when this is supported natively by the language itself, certainly with different syntax, this will become obsolete.

 Also I make no commitment to evolve the library beyond my own needs, so bear these warnings in mind when using the library.
 And of course I appreciate any comments and suggestions on how to improve or on how I completely blundered something.